grafana/terraform-provider-grafana/docs/resources/mute_timing.md

 ### Optional

+- `disable_provenance` (Boolean) Allow modifying the mute timing from other sources than Terraform or the Grafana API.
+Defaults to `false`.
 - `intervals` (Block List) The time intervals at which to mute notifications.
 Use an empty block to mute all the time. (see [below for nested schema](#nestedblock--intervals))
 - `org_id` (String) The Organization ID.
 If not set, the Org ID defined in the provider block will be used.